tirnavali/Archivist/README.md

 # Development process is continuing
 Actually i migrated the project on .net solution for my enterprise's needs.
-I will continue to develop of this open soruce project.
+I will continue to develop of this open source project.
 I  want to share a demo too soon inşaAllah.

+# System dependencies
+- Ruby version > 3
+- Rails version > 7
+- Redis
+- minio
+- postgresql or mssql for database

 # Authorization Specifications
 - Superadmin will be set on when first user signs up